 The bloodborne pathogens standard has two classifications for laboratories: (1) a clinical laboratory is a workplace where diagnostic or other screening procedures are performed on blood or other potentially infectious materials, and (2) a research laboratory is a laboratory producing or using research-laboratory-scale amounts of HIV or HBV.

-"Clinical ( or Diagnostic) Laboratories" are hospital labs, free-standing clinical or diagnostic labs, labs in dentists' or physicians' offices, blood and plasma center labs, dental labs, and laboratories preparing reagents from human blood or blood components.
+"Clinical (or diagnostic) laboratories" are hospital labs, free-standing clinical or diagnostic labs, labs in dental or medical offices, blood and plasma center labs, dental labs, and laboratories preparing reagents from human blood or blood components.
 Laboratories that conduct research using blood or blood components but do not produce or use concentrated amounts of HIV or HBV, would also be considered a clinical (or diagnostic) laboratory.

 Additional laboratory safe practices include:

 In addition to the general provisions of the bloodborne pathogens standard, research laboratories must also follow additional guidelines established by section 29 CFR 1910.1030(e) of the standard.

 Ben is a medical laboratory technician working in a local hospital.
 Before each shift, Ben buys a large cup of coffee from the hospital food court.
 While working, Ben keeps his cup of coffee on a table in the lab away from his work station.